 Construction Costs.
 The FCC does not collect data concerning the costs of construction and equipment for noncommercial educational FM stations.
-The NTIA had posted a list of typical costs for noncommercial educational FM stations on its Public Telecommunications Facilities Program website, but be advised that the information is years out of date and should be used with caution.
-Costs can vary considerably from the listed values.
+Costs can vary enormously depending on how the station is constructed.
 Applicants and potential applicants should not purchase equipment before receiving a construction permit from the FCC, because they may not be able to use or resell it if the application is not approved.

 Form to Use.
 FCC Form 340 for noncommercial educational stations must be used to apply for this type of FM station.
 Applicants for noncommercial educational stations pay no application filing fee.
 Applications for new noncommercial educational stations must be electronically filed only during the announced application filing window period.
 No paper filings will be accepted.